 If your title does not attract readers’ attention, the article you are linking to may as well not exist.
 Lose your audience with your headline, and you’ve lost them altogether.

 - Use one H1 headline per page as the title of your post

 - Use your primary keyword of the respective page in the H1 headline

 - Arrange subheadings chronologically (h1, h2, h3, etc.).

 - Keep headlines as short and specific as possible, and remove all unnecessary words.

 - Make your content easily skimmable by using elements like numbers, bullets, and images to attract attention.

 <h2> Second most important

 5. Keyword research

 The more you already know about your target audience, the easier it will be to get started with your keyword analysis.
 The research helps you identify keywords that appeal to YOUR target audience.
-However, even if you start from scratch with no data available, it’s still possible to make a good keyword analysis.
+However, making a good keyword analysis is still possible even if you start from scratch with no data available.
 Make sure to prioritize time for keyword research.